 - Bristol City Council, the local authority with planning responsibility for the area;

-- the Homes and Communities Agency, which owns several sites in the area;
+- Homes England, which owns several sites in the area;

 - Network Rail, who is responsible for Temple Meads railway station, a crucial part of the development.